camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

 # Built-in Metrics

 The following table describes the built-in metrics.
-The identifiers of all built-in metrics are available as constants of the class [org.camunda.bpm.engine.management.Metrics](/api-references/javadoc/org/camunda/bpm/engine/management/Metrics.html).
+The identifiers of all built-in metrics are available as constants of the class {{< javadocref page="org/camunda/bpm/engine/management/Metrics.html" text="org.camunda.bpm.engine.management.Metrics" >}}.

 <table class="table table-striped">
   <tr>